BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 ---

-Here's a revised summary for the `04-count` directory to include in your `README.md` file on GitHub, specifically mentioning the `featureCount.sh` script:

----

 ## 04-count

 This directory contains a script named `featureCount.sh` for counting the number of mapped reads in RNA-seq data using the featureCounts tool.
 The script processes BAM files to generate read counts for each gene, facilitating downstream differential expression analysis.
 Below is a summary of the script's purpose and workflow: